Persistent Multiscale Density-based Clustering: Computing PLSCAN

 \subsection{Leaf tree}

 This step converts a condensed tree $\graph{C}$ into a \emph{leaf tree} by finding the cluster size ranges $(s_{\rm min}, s_{\rm max}]$ for which its cluster segments are leaf-clusters.
-Figure~\ref{fig:algorithm:leaf-tree:condensed-trees} demonstrates the intuition behind our approach by showing condensed trees computed at multiple minimum cluster sizes for a simple 2D dataset from \citet{mcinnes2022documentation}.
+Figure~\ref{fig:algorithm:leaf-tree:condensed-trees} demonstrates the intuition behind our approach by showing condensed trees computed at multiple minimum cluster sizes for the dataset from Fig~\ref{fig:algorithm:smoothing}.
 Notice that the tree at the lowest shown threshold ($m_{\rm c} = 64$) contains all merges present in the larger trees.
 The size ($s$) and distance ($d_{\rm mut}$) at which merges occur do not change with the $m_{\rm c}$ threshold.
 Instead, increasing $m_{\rm c}$ only prunes branches that do not reach the minimum size.
 Consequently, the sizes at which segments disappear or become leaves can be read directly from a single condensed tree constructed with a low $m_{\rm c}$.
 Figure~\ref{fig:algorithm:plscan:leaf-tree} shows the leaf tree for the cluster hierarchies from Fig.~\ref{fig:algorithm:leaf-tree:condensed-trees}.
+Read from left to right, this example shows the effect of progressively stronger pruning: existing merge heights stay fixed, while short-lived icicles disappear and expose their parents as new leaves.
+The leaf tree records exactly those minimum cluster size intervals.

 Leaf trees are stored as a list of cluster segments:

 where $i_{\rm parent}$ is the parent's leaf tree index and $[d_{\rm min}, d_{\rm max})$ is the mutual reachability distances range for which cluster segments exist.